Overview and Policies of the Psychology Program

 Using Human Subjects

-SBOS Policy on Student Access to the SBOS Listserv
+DBOS Policy on Student Access to the DBOS Listserv

 Welcome to the graduate program in psychology at Claremont Graduate University!
 We think you will find that our program offers an unusual, even unique, combination of elements that can make your graduate studies both stimulating and rewarding.
 Its uniqueness comes from the blending of apparent contradictions.
 For example, the curriculum allows students to tailor their graduate program to their own individual interests and needs to a considerable degree, but it also maintains an overall coherence and responsiveness to external employment opportunities.
 Departmental norms provide high academic standards while striving for a collegial and supportive environment for students.
 Similarly, the cluster arrangement of the Claremont Colleges provides the resources of a full-spectrum university and a large department (e.g., over 50 graduate faculty in psychology) with the personalization and relative intimacy of a small department (the core graduate faculty).
 We wish success for you in the program, at the same time, recognizing that there will be challenges and difficulties along the way.